-The CISPG Board of Directors recognizes that a teacher who is eligible for and granted a leave for maternity, educational purposes, family, or other consideration will be assigned a position on the teacher's return according to the following regulations.
+The CIS Board of Directors recognizes that a teacher who is eligible for and granted a leave for maternity, educational purposes, family, or other consideration will be assigned a position on the teacher's return according to the following regulations.

-Category: Regulation: EDUCATION POLICY MANUAL PERSONNEL 417
+EDUCATION POLICY MANUAL

+Category: PERSONNEL

+Regulation: 417

 Approved Date: February 25, 2002

-Revised Date: March 31, 2016
+Revised Date:

 Page: 1 of 1

 - 1. Maternity Leave In the case of an early return from a maternity leave, or other special situation, a teacher may return to duty earlier than provided in the agreed upon leave, subject to an equivalent notice period to terminate the contract of the replacement teacher.
-The return from maternity leave or family leave shall be to a position of equal FTE that the teacher is qualified for as determined by the principal. - 2.
-The teacher returning from a leave of (10) ten months shall be offered a position they are qualified for and equal to the same FTE prior to their leave.
+The return from maternity leave or family leave shall be to the position held by the teacher at the time the leave was granted. - 2.
+The teacher returning from a leave of (10) ten months shall be offered a position reasonably comparable to the position he/she held prior to the leave.
 The (10) ten months of leave refer to a consecutive academic school year. - 3.
-A teacher returning from an extended leave of more than ten (10) consecutive teaching months shall return to a position they are qualified for with the same FTE prior to their leave.
+A teacher returning from an extended leave of more than ten (10) consecutive teaching months shall be provided with the next available comparable position.

-Category: EDUCATION POLICY MANUAL PERSONNEL
+Category: Policy: EDUCATION POLICY MANUAL PERSONNEL 419

-Policy: 419

 Approved Date: 4 May 1998

 Revised Date:

 Page: 1 of 1